Profile

 Other BI Platforms

 Roles centered on Tableau, Qlik, SAP BI, Looker, MicroStrategy, or other non-Microsoft and non-Oracle BI tools.
 Platform expertise varies but the core work remains visualization and business reporting.
-Common in organizations that standardized on a specific vendor before Power BI consolidation.
+Common in organizations that standardized on a specific vendor before Power BI became the default.

 Interactive DashboardsVisual AnalyticsSelf-Service ReportsEmbedded Visualizations